ac000/sprotly/README.md

 This will tell sprotly to listen on port *3129* on *::1* and *127.0.0.1* for client requests which have been redirected by the above ip{6}tables rules.

+It will then send the *CONNECT* requests to the proxy running on *::1* or *127.0.0.1* on port *9443*.

--S is used to tell sprotly to try and extract the requested host name from the TLS SNI field from the 'Client Hello' message, for use in the *CONNECT* requests.
+By default sprotly will try to extract the requested hostname as given in the TLS SNI field from the 'Client Hello' message and use this in the *CONNECT* requests.
 If there isn't one it will fall back to using the IP address as retrieved from the network stack.

-It will then send the *CONNECT* requests to the proxy running on *::1* or *127.0.0.1* on port *9443*.
+-s is used to tell sprotly not to do this and just use the IP address.

 ## Architecture